Have you lost your mojo? Has your ‘Get up and go’ gone? Want to know how to get motivated and end your slump?

 I wanted to write something that I loved to read.

 That’s how my love of writing began.
 Needless to say it wasn’t until last year that I actually finished a novel (not the one I started years ago) and self-published it.
-Even when I stopped and started for years, I couldn’t let my self-doubt and my lack of motivation (amongst other things) stop me from realising my dream.
+Even when I stopped and started for years, I couldn’t let my self-doubt and my lack of motivation (among other things) stop me from realising my dream.

 It’s okay to stop for important reasons.
 It happens.
 Just make sure it’s very temporary.
 Remember why you write.
 Remember what motivated you to start.
 Just keep trying.